ITzTravelInTime/TINU/README.md

 - You can download the pre-made executable of the app here: https://github.com/ITzTravelInTime/TINU/releases

 # Building/Compiling requirements:
-- To compile a copy this app using the source code provvided in this repo, Xcode 12.x is required and so a machine running at least Catalina is needed.
+- To compile a copy this app using the source code provvided in this repo, Xcode 12.x or newer is required and so a machine running at least Catalina is needed.

 # Frequently asked questions
 https://github.com/ITzTravelInTime/TINU/wiki/FAQs